-Colonoscopy is a procedure that allows your gastroenterologist to look at your large bowel (colon).
-Millions of people get colonoscopies every year as colonoscopy is a safe, effective and well tolerated test.
+A colonoscopy is a procedure that allows your gastroenterologist to look at your large bowel (colon).
+Millions of people get colonoscopies every year as colonoscopy is a safe, effective, and well-tolerated test.
 The test is performed using a colonoscope, which is a tube with a camera and a light on its end, that the doctor inserts to the end of your colon.
 The images are transmitted from the scope to a monitor so the doctor can see the entire colon.
 The scope also has a channel that the doctor can use to insert instruments and perform therapeutic interventions such as taking biopsies or removing polyps.

-Colonoscopy is the best test used to screen for colon cancer.
+A colonoscopy is the best test used to screen for colon cancer.
 It allows us not only to find colon cancer but also colon polyps.
 Polyps are small growths in the colon that can turn into cancer but they usually take years to become cancer.
-Colonoscopy allows us to remove the polyps during the same procedure and prevent them from turning into cancer.
+Colonoscopy allows us to remove the precancerous colon polyps during the same procedure and prevent them from turning into cancer.

 Preparing for your colonoscopy: